yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 # Censorship Filters

-This demo data object is the {{Message}} class.
-This class contains one string property {{Content}} that holds the content of the message.
-The purpose of each filter, is to log certain {{Message}} related operations (Take, Write), and to censor messages that contain illegal words, before entering the space.
-All filters extend the {{MessageCensorship}} class, which implements the {{CensorMessage}} method that contains the censorship logic.
-The {{MessageCensorship}} receives an array of illegal words, and uses that to censor a message when {{CensorMessage}} is called.
+This demo data object is the `Message` class.
+This class contains one string property `Content` that holds the content of the message.
+The purpose of each filter, is to log certain `Message` related operations (Take, Write), and to censor messages that contain illegal words, before entering the space.
+All filters extend the `MessageCensorship` class, which implements the `CensorMessage` method that contains the censorship logic.
+The `MessageCensorship` receives an array of illegal words, and uses that to censor a message when `CensorMessage` is called.

 # Demo Sequence